ParanoidUser/codewars-handbook/docs/README.md

 ## Contribute

 Your contribution is highly appreciated here.
 Feel free to open issues or send pull requests.
-If you have any questions or comments [the Gitter chat](https://gitter.im/paranoiduser/codewars-handbook) is open for discussion.
+If you have any questions or comments [the chat](https://gitter.im/paranoiduser/codewars-handbook) is open for discussion.

 > *"This solution no longer solves the kata!"* 😤
 >> Please open an issue or create a pull request with a working copy.